stephengold/jme-vehicles/readme.md

 ## How to add the MaVehicles library to an existing project

-The MaVehicles library depends on [Minie].
+The MaVehicles library comes pre-built as a single JVM library that depends on [Minie].
 However, the Minie dependency is intentionally omitted from the MaVehicles POM so developers can specify *which* Minie library should be used.

 For projects built using Maven or [Gradle], it is *not* sufficient to specify the dependency on the MaVehicles Library.
 You must also explicitly specify the Minie dependency.
-The following examples specify "+big3", but "+debug" or the default Minie library should also work.
+The following examples specify "+big4", but "+debug" or the default Minie library should also work.

 ### Gradle-built projects